ohcrider/ohcrider.github.io/resume-en.md

 Project name | Logistics information query system Framework | Flask, BeautifulSoup (system Fedora, development tool Sublime Text 3) Project Description | Development of logistics information query system, about 20 domestic logistics companies, and about 60 foreign logistics companies, simulated form submission, and then crawled the corresponding query results
-Responsibility Description | Mainly writing crawlers, as well as some simple verification code recognition, time formats, and regular expressions.
+Responsibility Description | Mainly writing crawlers, and some simple verification code recognition, time formats, and regular expressions.
 Because the languages ​​​​of each country are different, in some countries with small languages, the months and dates are all kinds of strange.

 Time | 2014.9-2016.7
 Project Name | Enterprise ERP System